Quality Health Care is Affordable

 - Patient & Center Rights & Responsibilities Form (Derechos y Responsabilidades del Paciente y de la Clínica)

-- Health History (Historial Médico)
+- Medical History (Historial Médico)

 DISCOUNTED SERVICES FOR UNINSURED: If you are uninsured you may be eligible to receive medical, dental and behavioral health services at a discounted rate.
 Qualifications for discounted services are determined during a scheduled assessment (appointment) and are based on household income and size.